 Injured Workers are not sleeping at night!
 How can our elected representatives?

-2018 marks the 12th anniversary of the overnight vigil organized by the Women of Inspiration injured workers’ group.
-The overnight vigil (download flyer) will be held the evening of Thursday May 31st at Queen’s Park in front of the Legislative Assembly to kick off this year’s annual June 1st Injured Workers’ Day events.
+2019 marks the 13th anniversary of the overnight vigil organized by the Women of Inspiration injured workers’ group.
+The overnight vigil (download flyer will be held the evening of Friday May 31st at Queen’s Park (south end) in front of the Legislative Assembly to kick off this year’s annual June 1st Injured Workers’ Day events.

 Why We Sit Vigil